Community Resources

 TrustLine: TrustLine is California’s registry of in-home child care providers who have passed a background screening.
 All caregivers listed with TrustLine have been cleared through a fingerprint check of records at the California Department of Justice.
 This means they have no disqualifying criminal convictions or substantiated child abuse reports in California.
 Licensed providers in the state of California have to go through an in-depth background check; families are able to TrustLine their nanny or other caregiver.
 To learn more, this article discusses Nanny Checks: Why TrustLine is the Gold Standard for California.

-California Department of Education: This site offers resources and information for child development contractors, families, and community members regarding child development programs funded by the state.
+California Department of Education: Provides resources and information for child development contractors, families and community members about state-funded child development programs.

-Head Start: A national program that promotes school readiness by enhancing the social and cognitive development of children through the provision of educational, health, nutritional, social and other services to enrolled children and families.
+Head Start: A national program supporting school readiness by enhancing children’s social and cognitive development through educational, health and social services.

-San Francisco Department of Children, Youth and Their Families: This site includes information on San Francisco child care, health, educational, social, and recreational programs for children and families, as well as advocacy activities, volunteer opportunities and special events.
+San Francisco Department of Children, Youth and Their Families: Provides information on child care, health, education, summer programs, and social programs for families in SF, including volunteer and advocacy opportunities.

-San Francisco Human Services Agency: The Human Services Agency provides qualifying San Franciscans with food assistance, financial assistance, child welfare services, health care assistance, housing assistance, employment and job training and other services.
+San Francisco Human Services Agency (HSA): The Human Services Agency provides qualifying San Franciscans with food assistance, financial assistance, child welfare services, health care assistance, housing assistance, employment and job training and other services.

-Earned Income Tax Credit: The Earned Income Tax Credit (EITC) is a refundable federal income tax credit for low- to moderate-income working individuals and families.
-This site features a calculator allowing families to determine if they qualify for the credit.
+Earned Income Tax Credit: A refundable tax credit for low- to moderate-income working individuals and families.
+Use the online calculator to see if you qualify.

 211 Bay Area: 211 in San Francisco County can help you find food, housing, health care, senior services, legal aid and much more.

-Support for Families for Children with Disabilities: Support for Families of Children with Disabilities offers information, education, and parent-to-parent support for free of charge to families of children with special needs or special health care needs in San Francisco.
+Support for Families for Children with Disabilities: Support for Families of Children with Disabilities offers information, education and parent-to-parent support free of charge to families of children with special needs or special health care needs in San Francisco.

-San Francisco Diaper Bank: San Francisco Diaper Bank distributes free diapers to eligible CalWORKs, CalFresh, and Medi-Cal families with children under 3 years old.
-Their mission is to improve baby and family well-being by increasing access to diapers for families in need.
-Children’s Council of San Francisco is part of the Diaper Bank pick-up location – for additional locations visit https://www.sfdiaperbank.org/locations.
+San Francisco Diaper Bank: The SF Diaper Bank distributes free diapers to eligible CalWORKs, CalFresh, and Medi-Cal families with children under 2 years old.
+Children’s Council serves as one of the Diaper Bank’s many pick-up locations across San Francisco.

 Employment and Job Training